Regulus missile submarines: Missile submarines

 In addition to their being built to accommodate an increased number of missiles over Tunny and Barbero, the Grayback-class boats were also designed to be able to test what was intended as the second generation cruise missile, which was being developed under the name Regulus II.
 The rationale for the development of a new missile came from the limitations of the original Regulus - subsonic speed, low range, and the remote control guidance system, which meant that the missile had to stay within range either of its launch vessel, or a platform containing the remote control installation.
 So, the US Navy ordered the development of a new missile system that eliminated these issues.
 Regulus II had a range of 1000 mi, could fly at Mach 2, and was equipped with its own inertial navigation system that required no input either from the vessel that had launched it, or any other vessels or aircraft en route to its target.
 The size of the missile meant that the new submarines could only carry a pair of Regulus II missiles each, as opposed to four of the original Regulus airframes.
 In September 1958, six months after commissioning, Grayback conducted the first successful launch of a Regulus II from a submarine.

-However, in spite of the success of the Regulus II test program, the disadvantages of cruise missiles were becoming evident, particularly as the project to develop a submarine launched ballistic missile (SLBM), which had begun in the mid 1950s, was achieving success with the Polaris missile.
+However, in spite of the success of the Regulus II test program, the disadvantages of cruise missiles were becoming evident, particularly as the project to develop a submarine launched ballistic missile (SLBM), which had begun in the mid-1950s, was achieving success with the UGM-27 Polaris.
 As a consequence, the US Navy elected to end the development of nuclear armed cruise missiles for use on submarines, and cancelled Regulus II at the end of 1958.

 A further submarine designed to accommodate Regulus, USS Halibut, was laid down in 1957.
 Halibut was originally designed as a diesel-electric boat, but during the design stage, this was changed to a nuclear propulsion system.
 Designed from the start to operate cruise missiles, Halibut had a refined hangar design compared to that of the Grayback-class.
 Halibut was also planned as a platform for the Regulus II, but this was cancelled just over two weeks prior to the boat entering service.
 When Halibut eventually entered service, she was capable of carrying up to five Regulus missiles, and undertook the first launch of a guided missile from a nuclear submarine during her initial shakedown cruise in March 1960.